SC Corinthians Paulista: Politics

+Brazilian president Lula da Silva (a known Corinthias fan) and Paraguayan president Santiago Peña in August 2023, both holding autographed Corinthians shirts from Paraguayan club player Ángel Romero.

 Between 1964 and 1985, Brazil was under a military dictatorship that restricted civil liberties and suppressed democratic participation.
 It was against this backdrop that Sport Club Corinthians Paulista became the centre of a rare political experiment known as Democracia Corinthiana.
 Initiated in 1981 by sports director Adílson Monteiro Alves and embraced by players such as Sócrates, Wladimir and Casagrande, the movement implemented direct democratic practices within the team, allowing players and staff to vote on all decisions, from training schedules to club policy.
-In 1982, the squad wore shirts printed with the slogan “Dia 15 Vote” to promote participation in Brazil’s first multiparty elections since the coup.
+In 1982, the squad wore shirts printed with the slogan “Dia 15 Vote” to promote participation in Brazil's first multiparty elections since the coup.
 In 1983, after winning the São Paulo state championship, the team unfurled a banner reading “Ganhar ou Perder, Mas Sempre com Democracia” ("Win or Lose, But Always with Democracy").
 In April 1984, Sócrates addressed a crowd of over two million at a Diretas Já rally and pledged to leave Brazil if Congress failed to approve direct presidential elections.
 The amendment was defeated, and Sócrates transferred to ACF Fiorentina in Italy.
 The military regime in Brazil collapsed in 1985, and the Democracia Corinthiana movement remains one of the most significant examples of political activism within football, and a defining period in Corinthians’ history.